ni/niflexlogger-plugins/CONTRIBUTING.md

 1. Navigate to the README.md in your plugin and verify everything looks good.
 You can edit the README.md file from the web page and commit changes from the web page.
 1. For any additional changes that need to pushed to GitHub, call these commands: **git add -A**, **git commit -m "Useful comment about change"**, **git push**
 1. Once the code is ready for review, go to the[main page](https://github.com/ni/niflexlogger-plugins/tree/main) and click on the "Compare & pull request" green button at the top for your branch.
-1. Fill out the description and click ***Create pull request**.
+1. Fill out the description and click **Create pull request**.
-1. A member of the FlexLogger team will review it.
+1. Add a reviewer on the right and a FlexLogger developer will review it.
 Once any review feedback has been addressed, and it's approved, you can click on the **Merge pull request** button to submit the changes.

 # Developer Certificate of Origin (DCO)